ACCESS-NRI/model-configs-template/CONTRIBUTING.md

 ### Brand new configuration

-If you are creating a brand new configuration, and don't have the config stored in another repository, just checkout a `dev-*` branch from `main` and delete everything except `.github/workflows/pr-1-ci.yml`, `.github/workflows/pr-3-bump-tag.yml` and `.github/workflows/validate-json.yml`, then add your config.
+If you are creating a brand new configuration, and don't have the config stored in another repository, just checkout a `dev-*` branch from `main` and delete everything except `.github/workflows/ci.yml`, then add your config.

 ### Config is Stored in Another Repository